Curriculum

 - Ask questions about what they are reading and talk about new or interesting words and what they mean.

-- Support your student reading decodable words and texts by encouraging them to use the strategies below if they get stuck.
+- Support your student reading decodable words and texts by encouraging them to use these strategies if they get stuck.

 Reading in Grade Three – Grade Six